 I was on a regimen of Truvada and Tivicay since being diagnosed in July of 2015.
 My doctor added Prescobix about 6 months ago, and has now switched me to triumeq.
 Once I establish if this medication keeps me undetectable, what do you do with the unused medicine.
 I have full unopened bottles of all three medications.
 I hate to throw them away since these medications are expensive,but I know it is illegal to give them to anyone since the prescription is in my name.
-Can they… read more
+Can they be donated to a… read more

 You know of a couple of doctors who will take them to give as "samples" to patients who are having trouble getting their meds.
 You could check with doctors who treat a lot of people with HIV.